Randomized Robust Price Optimization: Solution method for finite , finite

 This problem also has a huge number of constraints, but again we can solve it using delayed constraint generation, with the initial subset of price vectors set to $\hat{\Pcal}$.
 At termination, we will have a new subset $\Pcal'$ of price vectors, which will contain the original set of price vectors in $\hat{\Pcal}$.
 We then update $\hat{\Pcal}$ to $\Pcal'$, and go back to solving the restricted primal problem.
 The process then repeats: after solving the restricted primal, we will have a new (bigger) $\hat{\Ucal}$; we then solve the restricted dual, after which we have a new (bigger) $\hat{\Pcal}$; we then go back to the restricted primal, and so on.
 After each iteration of solving the restricted primal and restricted dual, the set $\hat{\Pcal}$ expands and the set $\hat{\Ucal}$ expands.
 Thus, the bounds $Z_{P, \hat{\Pcal}}$ and $Z_{D,\hat{\Ucal}}$ get closer and closer to $Z^*_{\RR}$.
 The algorithm can then be terminated either when $Z_{P, \hat{\Pcal}} = Z_{D, \hat{\Ucal}}$, which would imply that both restricted primal and restricted dual objective values exactly coincide with $Z^*_{\RR}$; or otherwise, one can terminate when $Z_{D, \hat{\Ucal}} - Z_{P,\hat{\Pcal}} < \epsilon$, where $\epsilon > 0$ is a user specified tolerance.

 The overall algorithmic approach is formalized as Algorithm~\ref{alg:doubleCG}.
 This algorithm invokes two procedures, \PrimalCG (Algorithm~\ref{alg:primalCG}) and \DualCG (Algorithm~\ref{alg:dualCG}), which are delayed constraint generation algorithms for solving the restricted primal and dual problems respectively.
 We note that Algorithm~\ref{alg:doubleCG} is an adaptation of the double column generation algorithm of \cite{wang2020randomized} for the randomized robust assortment optimization problem, which is itself adapted from the double column generation algorithm of \cite{delage2022value} for solving mixed-integer distributionally robust optimization problems.
 The proof of correctness of this procedure follows similarly to \cite{delage2022value}, and is omitted for brevity.
 The novelty in our approach lies in how we handle the separation problems which are at the heart of \PrimalCG and \DualCG, which we discuss next.
+Sections~\ref{subsec:finitePcal_finiteUcal_linear}, \ref{subsec:finitePcal_finiteUcal_semilog} and \ref{subsec:finitePcal_finiteUcal_loglog} provide the details for the linear, semi-log and log-log demand models.
+Section~\ref{subsec:finitePcal_finiteUcal_complexity} discusses the complexity of randomization and provides a result that is analogous to Theorem~\ref{theorem:complexity_convexUcal} for the case of a finite $\Pcal$ and finite $\Ucal$.

 Note that the doubly restricted primal and dual problems~\eqref{prob:primal_DR_epigraph} and \eqref{prob:dual_DR_epigraph} solved in \PrimalCG and \DualCG are both linear programs, and can be thus be solved easily.
-The principal difficulty in these procedures comes from the primal and dual separation problems~\eqref{prob:primal_separation} and \eqref{prob:dual_separation}, which require optimizing over a price vector $\pb \in \Pcal$ and an uncertain parameter vector $\ub \in \Ucal$ respectively.
+The principal difficulty in these procedures comes from the primal and dual separation problems~\eqref{prob:primal_separation} and \eqref{prob:dual_separation}, which require optimizing over an uncertain parameter vector $\ub \in \Ucal$ and a price vector $\pb \in \Pcal$ respectively.
 In the following sections, we discuss how these two separation problems can be tackled for the linear, semi-log and log-log demand models.
 Note that in all three sections, we continue to make Assumption~\ref{assumption:Pcal_Cartesian_product}, which states that $\Pcal$ can be written as the Cartesian product of finite sets of prices for each product, i.e., $\Pcal = \Pcal_1 \times \dots \times \Pcal_I$, where $\Pcal_1, \dots, \Pcal_I$ are finite sets.